guglielmocamporese/math-unipd-booking-bot/README.md

 ```

 # Using the Telegram Bot
-From Telegram search for `math-unipd-booking-bot` and start using the bot!
+From Telegram search for `math-unipd-booking` and start using the bot!

 ### Example of Usage
 ```bash